Eighteenmile Creek AOC

 Monitoring Project Highlight: PCB Study Using Semi-Permeable Membrane Devices

-In early August, EPA worked with federal partners at the USACE to deploy passive water samplers into the Eighteenmile Creek AOC.
-This project is designed to gather better information regarding the current flow of PCBs into the AOC from upstream, gather further information to refine mink diet assessment for the removal of Degradation of Fish and Wildlife Populations BUI and to generate water quality data to further determine where the main source of PCBs is in the AOC.
+In August of 2020 and March of 2021, EPA worked with U.S. Army Corps of Engineers to deploy passive water samplers into the Eighteenmile Creek AOC.
+This project was designed to gather better information regarding the current flow of PCBs into the AOC from upstream, gather further information to refine the mink assessment for the removal of Degradation of Fish and Wildlife Populations BUI and to generate water quality data to further determine where the main source of PCBs is in the AOC.
 Prior assessment by USACE concluded that the accumulation of PCBs in fish appears to be mainly driven by high concentrations from upstream sources.
 Water samplers were deployed at five locations throughout the Eighteenmile Creek AOC and the reference site, Oak Orchard Creek.
-This study will provide data necessary to inform future removal of BUIs in the AOC.
+This study provided data necessary to inform future removal of BUIs in the AOC.

 Partners